Special Programming for Black History Month

 Here are a few more of the programs you'll see in February

-CCRE Annual Conference Keynote Address "Systemic Racism: Acknowledging the past, healing and looking to the future” featuring keynote speakers, Marty Kuchma, Senior Pastor of St. Paul's United Church of Christ in Westminster, Maryland. and Dr. Roxanna Harlow is a Chicago native and sociology professor at Carroll Community College in Westminster, Maryland from the 2022 Carroll Citizens for Racial Equality Conference.
+CCRE Annual Conference Keynote Address "Relearning the past, Owning the present and Building an Equitable Future” featuring keynote speakers, Marty Kuchma, Senior Pastor of St. Paul's United Church of Christ in Westminster, Maryland from the 2024 Carroll Citizens for Racial Equality Conference.

 Robert Moton School - The Hope of a Community: This one-hour documentary, produced by CMC Member, Patricia Mack-Preston, features local residents who attended the Robert Moton High School.
 The program honors the individuals who attended the school and records their memories about segregated education; the struggles, the triumphs, the pursuit of excellence and their experiences during desegregation in Carroll County.